 Here’s the problem I have with that Gibson home run being rated the best in Tigers history.
 Even if Gossage had struck him out, the Tigers were still going to win.
 They had Willie Hernandez taking the mound in the ninth inning in a series they led three games to one.
 However, the audio of Sparky telling Gibby, “He don’t wanna walk you,” then hearing Gossage tell Dick Williams he was going to strike him out, then seeing Gibson crush one into the seats in right—that’s priceless.
 But sorry, it’s not the greatest home run in Tigers history.

-One this date, 1945, Hank Greenberg’s big bat provided the single greatest and most important home run in the long history of the franchise.
+On September 30, 1945, Hank Greenberg’s big bat provided the single greatest and most important home run in the long history of the franchise.
 “Absolutely,” says Virgil Trucks who started the game, and has no doubt about Greenberg’s blast ranking number one on the list of all-time great Tigers home runs.
 “No question about it.”
 No home run has ever meant more, none more clutch.

 The Tigers entered play one game up on the Washington Senators.
 The Tigers were to play a double-header in St. Louis against the defending AL champion Browns, while Washington’s season was already finished.
 If the Tigers got swept in the twin-bill, it would force a playoff with the Senators to decide who would play the Chicago Cubs in the World Series.
 The Senators were already in Detroit waiting for the possible playoff.
 The Tigers lost out on a chance for the pennant the previous year, falling short to St. Louis by one game by losing to the Senators on the last day of the season.
 They could put that frustration behind them with the pennant-clincher against the Browns.